IBM/aspera-cli/CONTRIBUTING.md

 The workflow automatically:

 1. Updates `version.rb` with the release version
-2. Rebuilds documentation (PDF manual, README)
+2. Rebuilds documentation (PDF manual, Markdown README)
 3. Commits the changes
 4. Creates and pushes the release tag
 5. Triggers the `deploy` workflow to publish to [rubygems.org](https://rubygems.org/gems/aspera-cli)
 6. Updates `version.rb` to the next development version with `.pre` suffix
-7. Commits and pushes the version bump
+7. Commits and pushes the version bump in main branch.

 ### Manual Release Process (Alternative)

-If needed, releases can still be done manually:
+If needed, releases can still be done manually.
+Basically, follow the same procedure as in the GitHub action:

 - Update the version in `lib/aspera/cli/version.rb` (remove `.pre` suffix)